sudar/wp-yearendstats/README.md

 ### Support

 - If you have found a bug/issue or have a feature request, then post them in [github issues][7]
-- If you have a question about usage or need help to troubleshoot, then post in WordPress forums or leave a comment in [Plugins's home page][1]
+- If you have a question about usage or need help to troubleshoot, then post in WordPress forums or leave a comment in [plugins's home page][1]
 - If you like the Plugin, then kindly leave a review/feedback at [WordPress repo page][8].
 - If you find this Plugin useful or and wanted to say thank you, then there are ways to [make me happy](http://sudarmuthu.com/if-you-wanna-thank-me) :) and I would really appreciate if you can do one of those.
 - Checkout other [WordPress Plugins][5] that I have written